KeYProject/key-docs/docs/UsingKeyBook.md

 left side.

 #### Using Taclet Instantiation Dialogues

-\index{taclet!instantiation}
-In our previous proof, we used the ``drag-and-drop'' feature offered by the \keyprover to instantiate schema variables needed to apply a rule.
-This kind of user \index{interaction!taclet instantiation}interaction can be seen as a shortcut to another kind of user interaction: the usage of *taclet instantiation dialogues*.
+In our previous proof, we used the "drag-and-drop" feature offered by the \keyprover to instantiate schema variables needed to apply a rule.
+This kind of user interaction can be seen as a shortcut to another kind of user interaction: the usage of *taclet instantiation dialogues*.
 While